claitz/Pig-Game/README.md

 ### Readme ###

 First release from private repo on Bitbucket of The Pig Game originally created for a Udemy Course.
-Made with love with JavaScript.
+Made with ❤ and JavaScript.

 * v1.0
 * 2016-12-09